api3dao/api3-docs/docs/oev-searchers/glossary.md

 ### Airnode address

 All [API providers](#api-provider) [sign their data](#signed-data) with an EOA wallet.
-The address of this wallet is announced by the respective API provider in the DNS records of the base URL of their API.
+The authorized signing address is published at the provider’s signed-api subdomain and announced via the certifiedAirnodes field in the returned JSON.
+For example, CoinGecko publishes its certified signing address at https://signed-api.coingecko.com/.

 ### Airnode feed